-My paper "Corporate Taxes and Multi-Product Exporters: Theory and Evidence from Trade Dynamics" is forthcoming in the Journal of International Economics.
+My paper "Corporate Taxes and Multi-Product Exporters: Theory and Evidence from Trade Dynamics" has been published in the Journal of International Economics.

-You can access the current version (joint with Lisandra Flach and Michael Irlacher) online.
+You can access the published version (joint with Lisandra Flach and Michael Irlacher) online.

 This paper analyzes how exporters are affected by corporate tax reforms in destination markets.
 We introduce tax policy in a trade model of multi-product firms and show that producers face tougher competition in export markets with lower corporate tax rates.
 This competitive effect induces firms to reduce the number of exported products and to skew their export sales towards the better performing varieties.
 We estimate the effects of corporate taxes on trade dynamics by exploiting policy reforms in 45 destination countries of exports during the period 2005-2012.
 Our results provide strong support for competitive effects of corporate taxation.